 Working with Australian Defence Magazine, Southern Skies Media are producing the Australian Defence Media Podcast covering topics related to developments within the Australian Defence Force, the Australian Defence Industry environment, the economics of Defence and strategic planning of interest to the Australian region.

-Co-hosted by Grant McHerron of Southern Skies Media and Katherine Ziesing, Managing Editor of ADM, the aim of the series is to offer a blend of topical and sponsored content that brings together discussions from Defence, industry, academia and experts from a range of speakers.
+Co-hosted by Grant McHerron of Southern Skies Media, Katherine Ziesing, Managing Editor of ADM, and Ewen Levick, ADM’s Associate Editor, the aim of the series is to offer a blend of topical and sponsored content that brings together discussions from Defence, industry, academia and experts from a range of speakers.
 The various topics and themes will be explored in a conversational way including a focus on innovation and R&D efforts with coverage of the SME community as well as the Defence Primes.

 Grant was invited by Lockheed Martin to co-host an F-35 evening for aviation enthusiasts which included a discussion with F-35 Program Chief Test Pilot Alan Norman and the F-35 cockpit demonstrator.
 It was a great night and Grant had a blast flying the F-35 cockpit demonstrator.